Writing Style Guide

 President

-Capitalize only if used before a name.
+Bold and capitalize name.
+Capitalize president only if used before a name.

 Q&A